jlk/readme/README.md

 # Hi!
 This doc serves as a guide to working with me, and hopefully a brief introduction (I'm better in person, I swear).

-I got the idea for this from this Wired Magazine Article.
+I got the idea for this from this [HackerNoon Article](https://hackernoon.com/12-manager-readmes-from-silicon-valleys-top-tech-companies-26588a660afe).
 It will probably grow in length as I think of things.
 I'll try to keep it brief, and more important things are towards the top.

 I've put a good amount of time into this, so I hope it's helpful to figuring me out.
 Something wrong or missing?
 Pull requests accepted. :)